Santa Claus, Arizona: Decline

 Talbot continued to operate Santa Claus for the next 12 years.
 However, Talbot's resort town plans were never carried through, in part because the only inhabitants in the town were the ones working there.
 Talbot sold the town in 1949 essentially as an attraction that had a restaurant.
-In 1950, Santa Claus appeared as a real place in Cliff and the Calories (1950), a fictional short story by American novelist and famed science fiction writer Robert A. Heinlein.
+In 1950, Santa Claus appeared as a real place in Cliff and the Calories (1950), a fictional short story by American novelist and science fiction writer Robert A. Heinlein.
 Heinlein describes a diet-shattering gourmet feast served by Mrs. Claus, in reality a Mrs. Douglas, who ran The Santa Claus Inn restaurant in the 1940s.
 The short story was reprinted in his 1982 book Expanded Universe.
 In the early 1950s, the Santa Claus Inn was renamed The Christmas Tree Inn.
 The Christmas Tree Inn received positive reviews from U.S. pioneer restaurant rater Duncan Hines, who noted at that time that The Christmas Tree Inn was one of the best eating places along Arizona State Route 66, though it is actually several miles off Route 66.
 This helped draw celebrities to the restaurant, such as actress Jane Russell, who threw a dinner party there for ten of her friends on August 5, 1954.
 At about that same time, a plan was put forth to plat the town with streets with names like Santa Street, Prancer Parkway, and Donner and divide the area into 1 acre house lots.

 Santa Claus received some attention in 1961 when several advertisements appeared in the 1961 issue of Popular Mechanics, an American magazine devoted to science and technology.
 The advertisements offered remailing services where Christmas cards and letters would be remailed from Santa Claus, Arizona, at a cost of $.25 plus the postage for the remailing.
 The remailing service would result in a United States Postal Service postmark on the envelope reading Santa Claus, Arizona, something desirable around the annual Christmas holiday.

 The popularity of Santa Claus declined in the 1970s.
 By the mid-1970s, the Santa Claus development closed.
 At some point, Santa Claus was removed from the official Arizona State Map.
 In July 1983, owner Tony Wilcox listed the entire town for sale.
 Wilcox sought $95,000 for the 4 acre community.
 He had received an offer of $50,000, but turned it down, convinced that the town was worth much more.